Your Source of Audiology Services Across WNY

-At Diversified Hearing Services, we are committed to helping you achieve better hearing.
+At Diversified Hearing Services, we are committed to helping you achieve better hearing and balance.
 Through our audiology services, we have the skills and expertise to help evaluate, diagnose and treat balance disorders and hearing loss.
 Each of our audiologists has a master’s or doctoral education which means you receive the highest level of expertise.
 Contact us for audiology assistance today!

 Diagnostic Hearing and Vestibular Evaluations

-Our audiologists perform complete diagnostic testing, evaluations and hearing aid services for newborns to adults.
+Our audiologists perform diagnostic testing, evaluations and hearing aid services for newborns to adults.
 Your first audiology appointment begins with a thorough discussion of your history, current complaints and questions.
-We offer a variety of audiology services and will determine which ones are right for you and your circumstances.
+We offer the newest in audiology diagnostic testing and will determine which ones are right for you and your circumstances.
 Give our facility a call today to make an appointment with us.
 We serve Buffalo, NY; Williamsville, NY; Lockport, NY; Niagara Falls, NY; Hamburg, NY; West Seneca, NY and nearby areas.

 Diagnostic Tests & Evaluations

 This is a hearing evaluation used to determine the type and extent of your hearing loss.
 It includes your ability to hear tones as well as your ability to hear and understand speech.
 This test helps to determine appropriate treatment for your hearing loss.

 A Hearing Aid Evaluation is the discussion of specific hearing aid options, following your diagnostic hearing test.
 Your unique results help us to diagnose your degree of hearing loss, establish your ability to understand speech and determine how hearing aids will improve your ability to hear.